One Mississippi (song)

 "One Mississippi" is a song recorded by American country music singer Kane Brown.
 It was released on August 20, 2021, as the lead single from Brown's third studio album Different Man.
-The song was co-written by Brown, Ernest K. Smith, Jesse Frasure and Levon Gray, and produced by Dann Huff.
+The song was co-written by Brown, Ernest Keith Smith, Jesse Frasure and Levon Gray, and produced by Dann Huff.

 Background

 In 2021, Brown signed a new writer, Levon Gray.
 It marks the first work between them.

 He told to Country Now, said: "Gray tagged me in a post, and two other people, and I was the only artist who got back to him.
 I thought he could sing.
 And the song [in the post], he had written himself.
 I had just started my publishing company, so I was like, ‘I wanna give this guy a chance.’"